karenying/blog.karenying.com/content/posts/2020-12-12--github-darkmode.md

 Finally, my main gripe with GitHub dark mode is that the red / green for code diffs looks super off to me.

-On the right is the light mode colors and the on the left is the new shades.
+On the right is the light mode colors and left is the new shades.
 I overlaid the respective background colors on top:

 ![diff colors](/media/github-darkmode-sucks/diff.png)

 I did calculate the contrast ratios of both palettes and they were pretty similar (close to 1 lol).
 However, for some reason the lighter one is easier for me to parse at a cursory glance.
 Maybe I'm not used to it yet, but I really dislike how dark the new diff colors are.
 For something as important as code review, I'm using GitHub light mode.

-I investigated **VSCode's Git integration** diff colors (which I enjoy!):
+I also investigated **VSCode's Git integration** diff colors (which I enjoy!):

 ![vscode diff colors](/media/github-darkmode-sucks/vscode-diff.png#width=350px)